hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 effect.
 But if you're itching for some practical exercises, now is a good time to pause reading and try the [first TensorFlow tutorial][tensorflow-tutorial-mnist] aimed at beginners to machine learning.
-You now have enough background to appreciate the choicen they've made in the tutorial.
+You now have enough background to appreciate the choices they've made in the tutorial.

 ### Moving to neural networks